 Safety is the top priority for any type of vaccine.
-Although the COVID vaccines were developed faster than usual, the mRNA technology used has been studied for over several years.
+Although the COVID vaccines were developed faster than usual, the mRNA technology used has been studied for several years.
 Based on clinical trial results and recent vaccinations, they are quite safe to administer.
 There may be possible side effects and the CDC and FDA encourage vaccinated individuals to report any unusual or unexpected effects to the Vaccine Adverse Event Reporting System (VAERS).

 How effective are these vaccines?

 How effective these vaccines are based on the extensive clinical trials of each one on several participants coming from a diverse demographic (age, sex, ethnicity, race, underlying conditions).
-Pfizer has shown a 95% efficacy rate on its Phase 3 trials while Moderna reached a 94.1% on its final phase
+Pfizer has shown a 95% efficacy rate on its Phase 3 trials while Moderna reached a 94.1% on its final phase.

 Will the FDA-authorized vaccines work against the new COVID-19 strain?